-Rock added that Hussain "is an inspiration to many of the young bakers" taking part in the show.
+Susanne added that she "is an inspiration to many of the young bakers" taking part in the show.

-Mother-of-three Hussain was crowned champion of the Mary Berry and Paul Hollywood-fronted baking programme last summer, and has since gone on to enjoy success as a baker in the media.
+Mother-of-three Nadiya was crowned champion of the Mary Berry and Paul Hollywood-fronted baking programme last summer, and has since gone on to enjoy success as a baker in the media.

-Hussain will front her own TV show, entitled The Chronicles of Nadiya, which will see her trace her culinary roots in Bangladesh.
+She will front her own TV show, entitled The Chronicles Of Nadiya, which will see her trace her culinary roots in Bangladesh.